Housing costs hit new high as sales slump

 Meanwhile, the number of closed sales has dwindled, falling by 20% since last year.
 There were 5,004 single-family residential home closings in June, the report notes.
 That’s compared to 6,297 single-family home sales in the same month a year ago.

-Cassidy Norton, of The Warren Group, notes that only three years ago single-family home sale monthly median prices "were consistently below $500,000 and interest rates were hovering around three percent."
+Cassidy Norton, of the Warren Group, notes that only three years ago, single-family home sale monthly median prices "were consistently below $500,000 and interest rates were hovering around 3 percent."

 "Despite interest rates nearly double what they were this time last year, the Massachusetts single- family housing market broke another record in June," she said in a statement.
 "Single-family homes in Massachusetts have never been less affordable."